themirrazz/kyra-av/README.md

 Off by default, but you can enable it to only allow apps you want to be able to use your webcam.
 Webcam Shield doesn't apply to iframes.

 ## Changelog
-### KyraAV v1.0.1 Preview Log
+### KyraAV v1.1
-* The framework* for a UI dashboard will let you change settings and uninstall KyraAV
-* Web Shield and Behavior Shield will get new updates
+* Behavior Shield now blocks malicious code pasted into eval
+* Framework for a UI is now in place (a UI is in the works)
+* Web Shield can now block malicious websites in `<iframe>` tags
+* New AT&T scams added to the list of deceptive sites.

-### KyraAV v1.0.0
+### KyraAV v1.0
 * Initial release!!

 ## Reporting Malware